reflectoring/reflectoring.github.io/_posts/2021-06-05-profile-specific-logging-spring-boot.md

 </dependencies>
 ```

 The first two dependencies are the log4j API and the log4J implementation.
-We could implement logging with just these two dependencies, already, but we additionally add the `log4j-slf4j-impl` dependency to include SLF4J.
-This way, we can use the SLF4J API for our logging, which is a logging abstraction that allows us to swap out the underlying logger without changing our code, should we decide so.
+We could implement logging with just these two dependencies, but we additionally add the `log4j-slf4j-impl` dependency to include SLF4J.
+This way, we can use the SLF4J API for our logging instead of relying directly on the Log4J API.

 The last dependency is a log appender that sends the logs to logz.io so we can view them online.